Kimbolton School (Prep School), Huntingdon, Cambridgeshire

 There’s no let up on pace here with the extra-curricular side of things either – just when the Year 6s thought they could take a break and relax before taking their first steps in the castle grounds as a Year 7, in their final term, they undertake the Year 6 Challenge – team-based activities including bushcraft, outdoor pursuits, team building, problem solving and outdoor education.

 Days at Kimbolton can be usefully long if you’re a working parent.
 The school runs Kim Club which starts home-from-home-style care at 7.30am with breakfast (at an extra charge).
 The after school club resumes at 4pm for the Prep pupils and runs until 6pm with the usual smorgasbord of fun activities and sports.
 Kim Club is also close to the tennis courts and playing fields so in the summer, the children can play outside.
 At both the Senior and Prep Schools, there are supervised homework sessions, too.
+If you can’t make the journey yourself, the school’s bus service (run by the village’s coach company) covers three counties and serves only Kimbolton pupils.
+Even the youngest children use it regularly.

 Holidays are also covered (great for those struggling with spreadsheets and childcare) – in the first two weeks of the summer holiday there are Sports Weeks for children aged from 8 to 13, while during some half terms the school’s professional sports coaches organise sports camps for 8 to 16 year olds, which offer intensive training in a particular sport.
 The swimming pool also runs crash courses in swimming either on a group or one-to-one basis during the holidays.